lab1092/blender-manual_ja/manual/composite_nodes/introduction.rst

 This tells Blender to composite the final image by running it through the composition node map.

-You now have your first noodle, a RenderLayer input node threaded to a Composite output node.
+You now have your first node setup, a RenderLayer input node linked to a Composite output node.
 From here, you can add and connect many :doc:`types of compositing nodes </composite_nodes/types/index>`, in a sort of map layout, to your heart's content (or physical memory constraints, whichever comes first).